ImranR98/Obtainium/README.md

 ## Limitations
 - App installs are assumed to have succeeded; failures and cancelled installs cannot be detected.
 - Auto (unattended) updates are unsupported due to a lack of any capable Flutter plugin.
 - For some sources, data is gathered using Web scraping and can easily break due to changes in website design.
-In such cases, more reliable methods are either unavailable (e.g. Mullvad), insufficient (e.g. GitHub RSS) or subject to rate limits (e.g. GitHub API).
+In such cases, more reliable methods may be unavailable.

 ## Screenshots